emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
+## Flicker
+### Score: 9/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. UI is going for a minimal vibe, has room for improvement. 🟡
+1. Site does not have watch lists, continue watching or history. ❌
+1. Has collections and AI recommendations, but is still a bit lacking in terms of sorting. 🟡
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site works well and looks good on mobile. ✔️
+1. Site does not have a custom player. ❌
+1. Site does not have watch parties. ❌

+***
 ## Nova
 ### Score: 9/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️